SummaryStudents learn about weight by building a spring scale from a slinky and observing how it responds to objects with different masses.

-- Read through all the activity steps and have a few relevant questions ready.
+- Read through all the activity steps and prepare a few relevant questions.

 With the Students

-Each team of students can make their own spring scale by following these steps:
+Direct each student team to make its own spring scaby le following these steps:

 - Place a ruler on the edge of a table or desk so that it extends past the edge.
 Stack enough books on the ruler to hold it down securely.

-- Tape the end coil of a plastic Slinky or other lightweight spring to the end of the ruler extending over the edge of the tabletop.
-It is best if the slinky is not too far away from the edge of the table or desk.
+- Tape the end coil of a plastic slinky or other lightweight spring to the end of the ruler extending over the edge of the tabletop.
+It is best if the slinky is not too far away from the edge of the table.